hpi-schul-cloud/nuxt-client/docs/2-Styles/1-UtilityClasses.md

 ## Typography

 Most of this is only default styling.
 If you wan't to change the size of an heading like h4 to be displayed larger.
-Add the appropriate class to it (e.g. `class="text--xxl`).
+Add the appropriate class to it (e.g. `class="h1"`).

 <<< @/src/themes/default/styles/utility/\_typography.scss